kubeflow/website/content/en/docs/components/katib/experiment.md

 kubectl apply -f <your-path/your-experiment-config.yaml>
 ```

-**Note:** If you deployed Katib as part of Kubeflow, you need to
+**Note:** If you deployed Katib as part of Kubeflow (your Kubeflow deployment
-change Kubeflow namespace to your profile namespace.
+should include Katib), you need to change Kubeflow namespace to your
-Run the following command to launch an experiment using the random algorithm example:
+profile namespace.
+Run the following command to launch an experiment
+using the random algorithm example:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubeflow/katib/master/examples/v1beta1/random-example.yaml